IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

 - Set `PYTHON_BIN` when invoking `scripts/build-wheelhouse.sh` on hosts that
   expose Python via an alternate shim (for example, `py -3` on Windows runners) so dependency downloads succeed across CI platforms.
+- When the workflow fails with the Git LFS guard, run `git lfs push --all origin <branch>` from a workstation that has the missing artefacts before re-running the job.